How to Ignite Your Sales Conversion Funnels to Generate More Leads

 Here is an example from Self Publishing School:

-Arrive on a sales funnel from a Facebook ad:
+Sales funnel strategy - land on a sales conversion funnel from a Facebook ad:

 Or from an affiliate email: